Your Child and Special Educational Needs

 At first, the LEA will send a draft statement describing your child’s needs and the measures needed to tackle them.
 It is important to check if the statement:

-The LEA will review your child’s statement at least once a year, checking your child’s progress and making sure that the statement continues to meet their needs.
+The LEA will review your child’s EHCP annually, checking your child’s progress and making sure the EHC Plan continues to meet their needs.
+If your child is 0-5 years, the EHCP will be reviewed every six months.

 Building a partnership with the school